neophob/PixelController/README.md

 ## PERFORMANCE

-You can start a quick PixelController performance test, where common functions (HAshing, Generate Visual, Resize images) are measured.
+You can start a quick PixelController performance test, where common functions (hashing, generate visuals, resize images) are measured.
 You can start it by execute `./pixConServer/PixelController.sh -perf`.

 Performance test using 500,000 rounds (Using PixelController v2.1.0-RC1)